 In 1991 two organisations were founded with a common purpose – to bring together and represent South Australia.

 When captain Chris McDermott tied up his footy boots for the first Adelaide Crows AFL game on 22 March 1991, the University of South Australia was welcoming its first group of students after its establishment on 1 January.

-Now with an aligned commitment to developing the State, enhancing sports research and supporting women in sport, we are excited to formalise our partnership with the Adelaide Football Club by becoming a Premier Partner.
-We will be supporting both the Crows men’s AFL and women’s AFLW teams.
+With an aligned commitment to developing the State, enhancing sports research and supporting women in sport, we formally joined forces with the Adelaide Football Club in 2017, signing on as a Premier Partner of the Club and championing both the Crows men's AFL and women's AFLW teams.

 UniSA's Best on Ground Series

 UniSA and the Adelaide Crows Football Club presents UniSA’s Best on Ground series featuring Adelaide Crows Women’s Team Co Vice-Captain Courtney Cramey.

 This two-part series explores the importance of nutrition when exercising and how to stay motivated to achieve your exercise goals.

 Learn from leading UniSA researchers and Courtney as they explore what to eat and drink before, during and after a game, and easy tips to stay motivated and achieve your performance goals.